 There's an embarrassment of riches to pick from -- from the varied meanderings of the "Randalls Chalk Dust" to the dad-rock majesty of the Northerly "Wedge" to the trifecta of jamming "Fuegos" -- and we encourage you to rank 'em up below the fold and discuss in the comments.
 We've started you out with the staff's top ten, but please feel free to add your own favorites so people can vote those up as well.
 Enjoy!

-Yet another winner will receive an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+Welcome to the 183rd episode of Phish.Net's Mystery Jam Monday.
+The winner will receive an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
 To win, be the first person to identify the song and date of the mystery jam clip.
 Each person gets one guess per day, with the second “day” starting after I post the hint.
 A hint will be posted on Tuesday if necessary, with the answer to follow on Wednesday.
-Yet another chance for me to wish you all good luck!
+Good luck!